TiffanyDonner/ecommerce-garden-shop/README.md

 A live demo of the website can be found [here](https://ecommerce-garden-shop.herokuapp.com/).

 ## Project Purpose
-To build a fullstack web application, using HTML, CSS, JavaScript, Python+Django with a relational database.
+To build a full-stack web application, using HTML, CSS, JavaScript, Python+Django with a relational database.
 That can take payments through Stripe.

 ## UX
-The strategy of designing this website was to give the user a very structed way to shop online by using a typlical ecommerce store feel without all the clutter.
-The use of bright and vibirant colors and high quality images is meant to each users visit a happy one.
+The strategy of designing this website was to give the user a very structured way to shop online by using a typical eCommerce store feel without all the clutter.
+The use of bright and vibrant colors and high-quality images are meant to make each user visit a happy one.

 ### The ideal Garden Shop User is:
 - Reading and Speaking English
 - Like or would like to garden
 - Located in and around a neighborhood AoE (Anywhere on Earth)
-- Would like to find inspration for their their garden
+- Would like to find inspiration for their garden

-### Features
--

-Wireframes designed in Adobe Illistraitor.
+Wireframes designed in Adobe Illustrator.
 [Wireframes](https://lh3.googleusercontent.com/L66DA5NrPD_CTLQ1ytZsl2Ywbk4LUaF7R0C1x-D2QhugF17I_jtJO0d-tjH_1ureV0gtvXt4degp1EW-mkC8Q-PRwzuLeClvLvAS9haZvsF6P7thf_Nsmocxm2MaE_RlW3RNZiWBA0s=w2400)

 ### User Stories
 #### Magnus
 Magnus is a landscape designer with a large client base.
 He enjoys neighborhood garden centers for their personal touch and individualized attention.
 - Features he needs:
-    - An easy way to search specific plants for his clients.
+    - An easy way to search for specific plants for his clients.
     - A place he can ask questions and get knowable answers.
     - An area to review his order history.
     - Fast delivery to his job sites

 #### Lina
 Lina is retired and enjoys having flowers in her garden.
-She doesn't drive anymore so having a store that delivers is a prioty for her.
+She doesn't drive anymore so having a store that delivers is a priority for her.
 - Features she needs:
     - To be able to shop and pay for her products online.
     - An easy way to contact the store if she has any questions.
-    - Product discriptions in order for her to make decistions on what to purchase.
+    - Product descriptions for her to be able to make decisions on what to purchase.

 ### Design